noidexe/Enjin-Coin-Documentation/docs/trusted_platform.md

 transferFeeSettings - value | Value of the transfer fee.
 If using ENJ, multiply the value by 10^18 to include 18 decimals. nonFungible | Whether the item is Non-Fungible or Fungible, true or false.

+Consult the "Creating Items" section of the [Unity Guide](../unity.md) to get a more detailed explanation of the item properties and how they work.

 Once a successful request has been made, you will need to accept and sign the transaction in the **NOTIFICATIONS** section of your dev wallet.

 ## Finding the Token ID (and Additional Details)

+TODO: Update with EnjinX instructions.

 You can either find the Token ID on the transaction with that item after it confirms via etherscan or you can search for the item on the Trusted Platform, you will need to wait for it to be confirmed and scraped from the blockchain first.

 _If you find your Token ID via the blockchain rather than the TP then it will be in integer form, you will need to convert this number to hex and take just the 'upper' 32 bits of the resulting value (which represents the Base Token ID) before using it in many of the GraphQL mutations.
 You can use a service such as [Rapid Tables](https://www.rapidtables.com/convert/number/decimal-to-hex.html) to do this._